I am a nature lover, a daydreamer and a wanderer. I am also a lucky husband and the father of a gorgeous girl and a sweet little boy.

 I would love to share with you the positive impact that nature has had on me.
 I hope that my photographs will inspire you to feel that great connection with nature.

-I want to share these insights with you and hope to spark your curiosity.
-I hope that my photographs will inspire you to feel that thoughtful connection with nature.
-I strongly believe there is more to life than problems, hassle and resignation.
-Of course, we all get stuck and held back by what I call the “framework of life", but I try to concentrate on the “other side", the beautiful, secret and deep wonders that make life worth living.
+I believe that there is more to life than problems, hassle and resignation.
+Of course, we all get held back by what I call the “framework of life”.
+We worry about our children, our jobs and what others will think of us.
+My way of coping with these anxious thoughts is to concentrate on what I call the “other side”: The beautiful, secret and mysterious wonders that make life worth living.

 Thank you for visiting!